ubc-cirrus-lab/unfaasener/benchmarks/aws_step_functions/README.md

-This directory contains system benchmarks adjusted to run on AWS step functions.
+This directory contains the benchmarks adapted to run on AWS Step Functions.
+Please note that we did not evaluate the Text2SpeechCensoring benchmark on AWS.
+For more information and details on the contents of the other four benchmarks, please refer to their respective directories.

+Additionally, the [powerTuning](./powerTuning) directory includes the results of power tuning for ImageProcessing and RegressionTuning benchmarks, which helped us configure the memory values for the lambda functions.